Consumer Input Data Collection Policy

 You may remove cookies and/or control their operation by adjusting your browser settings.
 Please visit the 'help' section of your browser for more information.

 Advertising Research - Your data is combined with data from other users into a pool that is then analyzed for exposure to certain advertising.
 Information about the combined pool, which does not identify any particular user, is shared with clients so they can understand if and how their advertising spending impacts the consumer journey and consumer decisions.
 For example, by comparing the behaviors of a group of users who saw a particular online advertisement with another group of users who did not see that advertisement, Compete can help advertisers understand the effectiveness of their ads.
 If you opted into this Policy after September 10, 2014, the software may also modify or replace content or ads that you see, as part of a market research study.

 Media Use Analysis - Your data is combined with data from other users to form consumer segments that are shared with clients without identifying any particular user.
 These segments are typically analyzed on behalf of clients to understand where consumers go online and how consumers interact with digital media, which includes website content and advertising that they see.
 For example, we help companies understand the effectiveness of their websites by comparing how users are interacting with their websites versus how users are interacting with their competitors' websites.

 Consumer Analysis - We may use your data, including personally identifiable information we have obtained directly or through a trusted third party vendor, to enhance our or our customer's consumer segments explained above.
 We use personally identifiable information in this way when our customer already has this information because it is usually the only way to match our profiles with those of our customers.
-Sometimes we may gather information from your clickstream data, such as a session ID, and share it with a third party in order to match your information with the information possessed by a third party as part of our services.
+Sometimes we may gather information from your clickstream data, such as a session ID, or site user ID and share it with a third party in order to match your information with the information possessed by that third party as part of our services.
 Although in each of these cases we permit these other parties and our customers to use your information to enhance their broader consumer segments, to which they then may target advertising, we prohibit these parties from using your information to target advertising to you individually.
 So in the normal course of your web browsing, you may be a member of a broader consumer segment that sees particular advertising that your data helped create.

 We also may use your information for purposes of maintaining the configuration and proper functioning of the Software, for database or Software application services (such as customer support, email, or surveys), and for purposes of data quality and data cleansing.

-As part of the registration process prior to installation of the Software or in connection with your participation in a survey or other service with Compete, we may directly collect information such as your email address, birth year, household information, income, gender, and ethnicity.
+As part of the registration process prior to installation of the Software or in connection with your participation in a survey or other service with Compete, we may directly collect information such as your name, email address, birth year, household information, income, gender, and ethnicity.
 This information is part of your consumer profile and used as described above.
 Of course, the contact information you give also helps us reach you with information related to Software maintenance and upgrades and other service related communications.

 We may share information about you with authorized vendors and service providers in connection with the services that they perform for us.
 These third parties are prohibited from using your information for other purposes.